 Keep in mind that WE RESTORE GROOVES and not just clean the record's surface..

-BUT: If the record sees after the first application of surfactant and taking the record out of the machine and after a tap to remove water and when placed horizontally on the work area the appearance of thousands of little beads of water, or where there is a sheeting of water at the bottom of the record this indicates where a coating was applied to the record.
-This impedes the action of our ionizing surfactant agent to attract the plasma wave into the record’s grooves, so one would then have to switch to 2 minute cycles, most likely 6 cyles, to restore the record.
-If you apply the surfactant spray to this, (with water on the record), it is not doing much as it is being diluted with the water.
+BUT: If the record sees after the first application of surfactant and taking the record out of the machine and after a tap to remove water and when the record is placed horizontally on the work area the appearance of thousands of little beads of water, or where there is a sheeting of water at the bottom of the record this indicates where a coating was applied to the record.
+This impedes the action of our ionizing surfactant agent to attract the plasma wave into the record’s grooves, so one would then have to switch to a FIXED operation irrespective of what you see coming out of the record.
+(Note: always pad dry the goat hair brush between applications of the ionizing spray).
+MODIFIED PROCEDURE, when you see this sheeting of water or working with records that are 16 years or younger: After the first 5 minute cycle with spray applied, use four 2 minute cycles with a final 5 minute cycle with spray applied.
+Between cycles use the supplied rabbit cloth to recove any water on the record.
+These records will leach always. (with water on the record the ionizing spray is not doing much as it is being diluted with the water.

-Also per the manual: Pad dry or lightly mist the goat hair brush and pad dry with the rabbit cloth the goat hair brush between applications of surfactant spray; this removes picked up residues from prior applications that may have been accumulated by the brush.
-This after every application.
+Also per the manual: Pad dry the goat hair brush with the rabbit cloth the goat hair brush between applications of ionizing spray; this removes picked the colorant that we see that may have been accumulated by the brush.
+This before every application.

 The short answer as to vinyl records is NO.